A Moc's First Year Learning Communities

 Community Descriptions:

-This learning community is an introduction to the university academic environment for prospective chemical engineers, including the nature and purpose of a college education, expectations for academic success, learning beyond the classroom, academic and career planning, and student resources.- First Year Expereince in Civil Engineering
+This learning community is an introduction to the university academic environment for prospective chemical engineers, including the nature and purpose of a college education, expectations for academic success, learning beyond the classroom, academic and career planning, and student resources.- Math in Action: A Hands-On Journey

 Instructor: